Religion and abortion

 Numerous religious traditions have taken a stance on abortion but few are absolute.
 These stances span a broad spectrum, based on numerous teachings, deities, or religious print, and some of those views are highlighted below.

+People of all faiths and religions use reproductive health care services.
+Abortion is perceived as murder by many religious conservatives.
+Anti-abortion advocates believe that legalized abortion is a threat to social, moral, and religious values.
+Religious people who advocate abortion rights generally believe that life starts later in the pregnancy, for instance at quickening, after the first trimester.

+The religious influence over the population of the country tends to be one of the massive determining factors on the legality of abortion.

 Baháʼí Faith

-Abortion, merely for the purpose of eliminating an unwanted child, is strongly deprecated in the Baháʼí Faith, though medical reasons may warrant it.
+Abortion, merely for the purpose of eliminating an unwanted child, is strongly deprecated in the Baháʼí Faith, although medical reasons may warrant it.
 Among the possible reasons for terminating a pregnancy are rape, incest, lack of viability of the fetus, and health of the mother.
 Though Shoghi Effendi, the Guardian of the Bahá’í Faith, considered the intentional termination of a pregnancy as the ending of a life, there are no specific teachings in the Bahá’í sacred texts addressing it; the Universal House of Justice has thus concluded that it is not quite the same as murder and therefore within the purview of the Universal House of Justice to legislate on it, at a future date, if it so decides.
 At present, Baháʼís are encouraged to decide based on their own conscience in light of general guidance found in Baháʼí writings and medical advice.